-Our tool's target users are the developers of the distributed system being diagnosed.
+Our interfaces' target users are the developers of the distributed system being diagnosed.
 As our example tasks come from Ursa Minor, we recruited the seven Ursa Minor developers to whom we had access as expert participants.
 In addition, we recruited six professional distributed-system developers from Google.
 We refer to the Ursa Minor and Google developers collectively as professionals.

-Many of our professional participants are intimately familiar with more traditional diagnosis techniques, perhaps biasing their responses to our user-study questions somewhat.
-To obtain a wider perspective, we also recruited additional participants by advertising in undergraduate and graduate classes on distributed systems and posting fliers on and around our campus.
+Many of our professional participants are intimately familiar with more traditional diagnosis techniques, potentially biasing their responses to our user-study questions.
+For a wider perspective, we recruited additional participants by advertising in undergraduate and graduate classes on distributed systems and posting fliers on and around our campus.
 Potential participants were required to demonstrate (via a pre-screening questionnaire) knowledge of key undergraduate-level distributed systems concepts.
-Of the 33 volunteers who completed the questionnaire, 29 were deemed eligible; we selected the first 13 to respond as participants.
+Of the 33 volunteers who completed the questionnaire, 29 were deemed eligible; the first 13 to respond were selected.
 Because all of the selected participants were graduate students in computer science, electrical and computer engineering, or information networking, we refer to them as student participants.